VIDITeaching/ECS-175-Crashcourse-JavaScript/README.md

 # ECS 175: Crashcourse JavaScript, FQ21

-In discussion 1, we covered the basics of Javascript.
+In lecture, we covered the basics of Javascript.
 This is the corresponding repository you can use and play around with for reference.

 ## Description